jonaschlegel/archaeological-fields-and-methods/README.md

 #### Research Companies and Institutes

-- **[Ludwig Boltzmann Institute for Archaeological Prospection and Virtual Archaeology](https://archpro.lbg.ac.at/)** (Vienna, Austria - Europe): Dedicated to developing new techniques and methodological concepts for landscape archaeology and the digital preservation of cultural heritage.
+- **[Ludwig Boltzmann Institute for Archaeological Prospection and Virtual Archaeology](https://archpro.lbg.ac.at/)** (Vienna, Austria - Europe): Former dedicated to developing new techniques and methodological concepts for landscape archaeology and the digital preservation of cultural heritage.
+The insitute was discontinued in March 2024.
 - **[Landscape Archaeology Research Group (GIAP) - Catalan Institute of Classical Archaeology](https://giap.icac.cat/)** (Tarragona, Spain - Europe): Focuses on unraveling the past through the study of human footprints on the landscape, employing various interdisciplinary methods.
 - **[International Association of Landscape Archaeology (IALA)](https://iala-lac.org/)** (International): Aims to promote interdisciplinary research in landscape archaeology, providing a platform for archaeologists and researchers from related disciplines.
 - **[Austrian Archaeological Institute](https://www.oeaw.ac.at/en/oeai/home/)** (Vienna, Austria - Europe): Austria's largest research institution in archaeology and classical studies, studying human history from the Quaternary period to modern times, including landscape archaeology.